Dog Rescue – Root Cause Analysis

 Every one of these reasons could be mitigated by employing one or more of the following solutions.

 For simplicity, I am breaking the solutions into two groups; one for dog rescue groups and shelters, and one for breeders and buyers.
-It is the combination of these two sides working together that will ultimately effect the change that is so desperately needed.
+It is the combination of these two sides working together that will ultimately affect the change that is so desperately needed.

 Commodity + Lack of Education = Dog Rescue